Burakbgmk/Burakbgmk/README.md

 - 🌱 I’m currently learning **Rust and Typescript.**

-- 🌱 I'm working as a Software Engineer using mainly Java.
+- 🌱 I'm working as a Software Engineer using mainly Java, SQL and Javascript.

 - 📫 How to reach me **burakbogmak@gmail.com**